 1. DeZern AE, Symons HJ, Resar LS, Borowitz MJ, Armanios MY, Brodsky RA.
 Detection of paroxysmal nocturnal hemoglobinuria clones to exclude inherited bone marrow failure syndromes.
 Eur J Haematol 2014;92(6):467-470. doi:10.1111/ejh.12299

 Hematopoietic stem cell transplantation

-In aplastic anemia, hematopoietic stem cell transplantation Hematopoietic Stem Cell Transplantation Hematopoietic stem cell (HSC) transplantation is a rapidly evolving technique that offers a potential cure for hematologic cancers (leukemias, lymphomas, myeloma) and other hematologic disorders... read more can be curative and is the treatment of choice, particularly in younger patients with a matched donor.
+In aplastic anemia, hematopoietic stem cell transplantation Hematopoietic Stem Cell Transplantation Hematopoietic stem cell (HSC) transplantation is a rapidly evolving technique that offers a potential cure for hematologic cancers ( leukemias, lymphomas, myeloma) and other hematologic disorders... read more can be curative and is the treatment of choice, particularly in younger patients with a matched donor.
 At diagnosis, siblings are evaluated for HLA (human leukocyte antigen) compatibility.
-Because transfusions pose a risk to subsequent transplantation, blood products are used only when essential.

-Aplastic anemia involves panhypoplasia of the marrow with anemia, leukopenia, and thrombocytopenia.
+Aplastic anemia involves panhypoplasia of the bone marrow with anemia, leukopenia, and thrombocytopenia.

 Many cases are idiopathic, but chemicals, drugs, or radiation may be causes.